What is Cybis Porcelain?

 You may have seen examples of Cybis porcelain art sculptures for sale in antiques stores or online shops and auction venues and wondered ‘What is this stuff, anyway, and what makes it worth more than, say, Hummel figurines?’
 This will serve as a general introduction.

-The sculptures produced in the early 1940s are best described as “artsy” and bear little resemblance to the studio’s subsequent output.
+The sculptures produced during the early 1940s are best described as ‘artsy’ and bear little resemblance to the studio’s subsequent output.
 They were the sort of thing that Great-Aunt Matilda would probably regard with tilted head and a distinctly puzzled expression before turning to you and commenting, in a desperate attempt to be polite, that it was “interesting, although a bit odd.”
-One well-known early Cybis bust of a woman has hair that resembles a collection of worms – that sort of thing.
-The overall genre is that of Neo-Meissen rococo and papka, applied decorations being overwhelmingly in evidence.
+One early Cybis bust of a woman has hair that resembles a collection of worms – that sort of thing.
+The overall genre is that of Neo-Meissen rococo and papka, with applied decorations being overwhelmingly in evidence.

 Boleslaw Cybis died in 1957, and his wife Marja in 1958; his protege Marylin Kozuch took over the ownership of the studio as per the terms of Cybis’ wish that the artistic integrity of its work be maintained in perpetuity.
-Among the best and brightest of the talented porcelain artists who were drawn to the increasingly-respected Cybis studio was a young Hungarian immigrant named Laszlo Ispanky who joined the studio in 1960 and quickly rose to the position of Master Sculptor.
-His influence is seen in all of the portrait sculptures from that era.
+Among the talented porcelain artists who were drawn to the increasingly-respected Cybis studio was a young Hungarian immigrant named Laszlo Ispanky who joined the studio in 1960; his influence is seen in many of the portrait sculptures from that era.
 In 1966 he left to establish his own studio and distinctive line of porcelain sculptures.
+The Cybis studio moved to a new and much more spacious Trenton location in 1970.

-Because Cybis sculptures were created in an artisan environment and never mass produced, the level of detail work is quite high.
-The creation of a sculpture itself (and its subsequent master mold) was only the beginning of the process.
-Next would come experiments in colors and decorations via “Artist’s Proof” sculptures from which the final specifications would be chosen.
-Specific paint colors were developed which could withstand the multiple firings with their colors consistent (although the legendary Blue Fox which went into the kiln as a sculpture in its normal reddish brown paint but emerged in the most remarkable shades of blue, is a notable exception which has never been explained).
-The small size and intimate surroundings of the studio, as well as its philosophy, meant that the actual production output was quite limited even by the standards of the day.
+Because Cybis sculptures were created in an artisan environment and never mass-produced, the level of detail work was high.
+The initial creation of a sculpture was only the beginning of the process.
+There would then be experiments in colors and decorations via sample sculptures from which the finalized version would develop.
+The small size and intimate surroundings of the studio, as well as its philosophy, meant that the actual production output was relatively limited compared to the typical mass-market items and imports.
+The studio utilized both in-house and freelance artists to create the sculpture designs, although the name that appeared on the retail items was always Cybis.

-Cybis was somewhat less successful with their flower and bird sculptures.
-Although the delicacy and beauty of their applied flower decorations cannot be denied, the sculptures that were entirely floral studies can sometimes look a bit “heavy” when compared to examples from Boehm, their NJ-based American porcelain art rival, and also Connoisseur of Malvern (England) who produced amazingly detailed floral studies in both limited and non-limited issues.
+Cybis was somewhat less successful with their flower sculptures.
+Although the delicacy and beauty of their applied flower decorations cannot be denied, the sculptures that are entirely floral studies can look a bit heavy when compared to examples from Boehm, their cross-town porcelain-art rival, or those made by Connoisseur of Malvern and Royal Worcester.
+Both of those British studios produced incredibly-detailed floral studies in a finer porcelain quality than any of their American counterparts were using.

-As for birds, Cybis was up against some pretty stiff competition from “avian specialists” such as Royal Worcester’s Dorothy Doughty, Connoisseur of Malvern’s Christopher Ashenden, and of course Edward Marshall Boehm.
-Cybis did best with their late 1960s/early 1970s sculptures of birds-and-flowers such as the Kinglets on Pyracantha and Blue Headed Vireos with Lilac.
-The majority of their other bird sculptures are well done but not what can be described as spectacular.
-On the other hand, a few of their large bird sculptures such the Great White Heron, the Great Horned Owl ‘Koos Koos Koos’, and the Kestrel were the equal of many Boehm pieces.
-(Cybis’ best bird and wildlife studies, which are magnificent, were sculpted by Charles Oldham.)
+As for birds, Cybis was also up against some pretty stiff competition from avian specialist sculptors across The Pond.
+The majority of their bird sculptures are well done but most are not what can honestly be described as spectacular.
+On the other hand, a few of their limited-edition bird sculptures such the Great White Heron, the Great Horned Owl ‘Koos Koos Koos’, the Kestrel, and the Australian Sulphur-Crested Cockatoos are the equal of many Boehm pieces.
+Cybis’ best bird and wildlife studies, which are indeed magnificent, were created by freelance sculptor Charles Oldham.
+Unfortunately, the Cybis studio kept the identity of almost all of the artists a closely-guarded secret.
+However, those talented people are now finally being given the credit that they deserve, and I am proud to say that The Cybis Archive was in the forefront of that effort.

 Name Index of Cybis Sculptures